Air travel and children

 Airlines have different policies about age and air travel, so it’s best to check before you make plans.

-Babies under 7 days of age should not fly.
+Babies under 7 days old should not fly.
 Cabin pressure in an airplane changes often, and a newborn baby’s system may have trouble adjusting.
-If your baby is younger than 7 days of age and must travel by air, talk to your doctor first.
+If your baby is younger than 7 days old and must travel by air, talk to your doctor first.

 Can my child travel by plane if she has a serious medical condition?